 but I started using it tentatively being as the overall

 background and the previous version as heading background.

 However, in December 2005, I decided to remove the background image and use a background color that differs just slightly from white.
 The reason is that some people expressed strong opinions about the harmful effect on legibility.
 So now there is normally a background image for headings only.

 I reconstructed the site at Malibu Telecom's server (now dysfunct), later created a copy at the Tampere University of Technology Information Technology Department, which kindly hosted the site for a long time.

 at different moments of time as well as

 snapshots of my oldest site at

-In September 2017 I acquired a domain of my own, hosted by a commercial provider, and started moving the site under it, at jkorpela.fi.
+In September 2017 I acquired a domain of my own, hosted by a commercial provider, SJR, and moved the site under it, at jkorpela.fi.
 In 2020, SJR was acquired by Verkko24, which was very helpful in issues related to the transition to its services.